 Born April 7, 1915, Billie Holiday is considered one of the greatest American jazz singers of all time.
 Author Grayson Dantzic shares behind-the scenes anecdotes and images from his 18-year journey making his book Jerry Dantzic: Billie Holiday at Sugar Hill.
 Through the rediscovering of his late father Jerry Dantzic's unseen photographs of Billie Holiday taken in 1957, the previously known narrative changes resulting in a rediscovering of her humanity.
 Grayson Dantzic will be in conversation with jazz recording artist, composer and activist Candice Hoyes as they discuss the life and legacy of the amazing and iconic Lady Day.
 Candice Hoyes will perform and be accompanied by pianist Jonathan Thomas.
+Moderated by Daniel Dawson, NYU Gallatin professor and member of Kamoinge, a pioneering collective of African American photographers founded in 1963.
 Talk to be followed by a book signing.

 Time: 6 – 8 pm